 Bear Canyon Lake Camping Area

-From Payson, travel east on Hwy 260, turn left on Rim Rd (Fr 300) across from the Mogollon Rim Visitor Center.
-Continue on Fr 300 for approximately 12 miles, the road will begin to veer left.
-Turn right on Fr 89 and continue north for 2 miles, parking area will be on the right hand side.
+From Payson, head east on Highway 260.
+Turn left onto Rim Road (FR 300), directly across from the Mogollon Rim Visitor Center.
+Continue along FR 300 for about 12 miles, where the road begins to veer left.
+Turn right onto FR 89 and drive north for 2 more miles.
+The parking and camping area will be on your right.

 Campground at a Glance